When to use namespaces

 - Group inboxes by team or function.
 A sales namespace, a support namespace, an operations namespace, each with its own set of addresses.

 - Manage AI agent inboxes independently.
-An agent with multiple inboxes (for example, one per customer it serves) benefits from a dedicated namespace to track and query its state.
+An agent with multiple inboxes (for example, one per customer it serves) benefits from a dedicated namespace to track and query its memory.

 The externalId field